-Injured in a Lyft Ridesharing Crash?
-Our Fort Myers Car Accident Lawyer Can Help You Obtain Compensation
+Injured in a Lyft Crash?
+Our Fort Myers Rideshare Accident Lawyer Can Help You Obtain Compensation

 Ridesharing services, such as Lyft and Uber, provide a useful transportation option for Florida residents and tourists who do not have access to a car.
 The service may even provide a relatively safe, accessible alternative for bar patrons who might otherwise have driven drunk.
 However, unlike a taxi, drivers are not always properly vetted.
 Also contrary to taxis, ridesharing services straddle the line between commercial and personal vehicular use, making insurance recovery particularly complicated when an accident occurs.

-Spivey Law Firm, Personal Injury Attorneys, P.A. is a well-known personal injury law firm that takes on these types of unusual and complicated car accident cases.
+Spivey Law Firm, Personal Injury Attorneys, P.A. is a well-known law firm that takes on these types of unusual and complicated car accident cases.
 Our attorneys remain up-to-date on the legal status and trends in the industry to help victims recover damages when injured in ridesharing accidents.
-If you were hurt while being transported by a Lyft driver or as a driver or passenger in another vehicle, turn to a Fort Myers car accident lawyer at our firm today.
+If you were hurt while being transported by a rideshare driver or as a driver or passenger in another vehicle, turn to a Fort Myers Lyft accident lawyer at our firm today.

 Lyft claims that drivers are not actually employees, but rather, independent contractors who run their own businesses using the Lyft cell phone application.
 This distinction is critical when it comes to liability issues and one that is weaving its way through our court system.